History of Florida State University: Pathways of Excellence

 The strategic vision of Florida State University, known as Pathways of Excellence, changed in September 2005 as the result of an evaluation of "FSU’s academic productivity and recognition as viewed in the context of the Phase I and Phase II indicators for membership in the Association of American Universities (AAU) and the standards used by the National Research Council for evaluating doctoral programs."
 The task group made recommendations, on which FSU President Wetherell acted, which are intended to transform the overall academic quality and scholarly productivity of the university.
 The faculty group created specific goals for the university which include investment in new university faculty hired in "academic clusters" focused principally on doctoral-level research.
 Coupled with this investment in 200 new faculty members is an expansion of the physical infrastructure of the university.
 To date, new construction is underway or recently completed for a new Experimental Social Science Laboratory, a College of Medicine Research Building, a new Psychology Building, a new Chemistry Building, a new Life Sciences Teaching and Research Building and a new Materials Research Building.

 Concurrently, other existing research facilities at the university have been renovated, including the Nancy Smith Fichter Dance Theatre, the Kasha Laboratory of the Institute of Molecular Biophysics plus enhancements to the National High Magnetic Field Laboratory and a new Applied Superconductivity Center.

+Shootings

-2014 shooting
+2014

 On November 20, 2014, a gunman armed with a .380 semiautomic pistol, identified as 31-year-old Myron May, shot an employee and two students at Strozier Library on the university campus shortly after midnight.
-He was a lawyer, former prosecutor and an alumnus of the university.
-He sent a message to a friend "I do not want to die in vain" as he feared that U.S. government "stalkers" were using a "direct energy weapon" to hurt him.
-His social media indicated that he was one of a number of people driven to violence who believed he was a "targeted individual" attacked by mind control and invisible weapons.
+He was a lawyer, a former prosecutor, and an alumnus of the university.
 He was fatally shot by responding police officers after he began shooting at them outside Strozier Library.

-After the shooting, it was revealed that May had mailed a total of ten packages to friends throughout the country beforehand; the contents of the packages were harmless.
+2025

+On April 17, 2025, a gunman armed with a handgun and shotgun, identified as 20-year-old Phoenix Ikner, opened fire at the Student Union on university campus killing two and injuring five others.
+Ikner was believed to have been a current student of Florida State University and the son of a Leon County Sheriff Office Deputy.
+He was shot and injured by law enforcement after refusing to comply with commands.